-$\circ\,$ Agency Goal: A vibrant cultural infrastructure for the Commonwealth with a strong financial base
+o Agency Goal: A vibrant cultural infrastructure for the Commonwealth with a strong financial base

-- Provide incentives to at least 120 localities in each year of the biennium to fund the arts with local tax revenues. - o Provide Technical Assistance to arts organizations to identify and hire fundraising and planning consultants. - Provide Technical Assistance to help arts organizations send board and staff members to conferences, workshops, and seminars on marketing, planning, and financial management. - Continue the partnership with the Virginians for the Arts Foundation to provide workshops on arts management issues in convenient locations around the state.
+- o Provide incentives to at least 125 localities in each year of the biennium to fund the arts with local tax revenues. - o Provide Technical Assistance to arts organizations to identify and hire fundraising and planning consultants. - Provide Technical Assistance to help arts organizations send board and staff members to conferences, workshops, and seminars on marketing, planning, and financial management.